charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

   groups:
   - view
 ```
-Logging in with the k8s-view-role matched to the RBAC user knobby.
-This user has
+Logging in with the k8s-view-role matched against the RBAC user 'knobby'.
+But this user has
-no permissions though and so it failed.
-Now a matching RBAC Role and RoleBinding is
+no permissions, so the command failed.
+Create an RBAC Role and RoleBinding to grant permissions:
-created.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1